-When we look at what’s happening across the continent in terms of violence, unrest, terrorism, bomb blasts, social fragmentation, we felt the need to focus on getting more people to meditate, and through this, experience peace, stillness and that thread that unites us all.
-This is the level at which we as ordinary volunteers can effect change at; however having said that, change at the level of one’s own mind, is the starting point to make change at any other level.
+When we look at what’s happening across the continent in terms of violence, unrest, terrorism, corruption, social fragmentation, we felt the need to focus on getting more people to meditate, and through this, experience peace, stillness and that thread that unites us all.
+This is the level at which we as ordinary citizens can effect a positive change in some way.

-We dedicated the entire month of May to educational institutes in Africa; inspiring learners to meditate anytime during the month of May for peace for Africa.
-We had a special African peace meditation that we used for the campaign for schools, colleges and universities.
-It is such a beautiful meditation by Sri Sri, with such a simple, yet powerful blessing for Africa.
-At the time of this interview, our outreach has been over 45 000 learners having meditated for peace for Africa.
+1. We dedicate the entire month of May, Africa Month to educational institutes, corporates, police stations, Prisons, homes, shelters etc. inspiring everyone to meditate for 10 minutes anytime during the month of May for peace for Africa.
+We have a special African peace meditation & Guided Peace Prayer that we use for the campaign for schools, colleges and universities.
+It is such a beautiful meditation by Gurudev, with such a simple, yet powerful blessing for Africa.
 As we all know, collective meditation has a much deeper impact in the environment and cosmos.

 If one drop of poison can kill a person, then surely one drop of ambrosia can heal a person and thousands of minds meditating for peace and love for a continent, cannot but shift that continent.

 2. Part 2 of the campaign, is that On Africa Day each year, Gurudev Sri Sri Ravi Shankar, takes time of his schedule to be part of the Peace Campaign, by leading over 20 African countries in a guided peace meditation for Africa.
 Using technology of the webcast, Facebook and Youtube, all Africans are able to connect to meditate for peace, in a guided global peace meditation.

 4. On Africa Day, 25th May, would mother Africa be smiling?